section-engineering-education/engineering-education/articles/hapi-vs-koa-vs-express/index.md

 ##### Disadvantages
 1. Koa has a relatively small community.
-2. It is not compatible with middleware builds using Express style.
+2. It is not compatible with Express middleware.
-3. Koa uses ES6 generators which are not compatible with middleware from other framework.
+3. Koa uses ES6 generators which are not compatible with middleware from other frameworks.

 #### Express.js
 ##### Advantages